Table of contents

 The term “script editor” is more common in the UK than the US, and is also more prevalent in TV than film.
 Script editors often start out as assistants to producers, or freelance script readers, and work their way up (usually via good word-of-mouth)

 Script writing professionally is one of the toughest trades in the world.
 You’ll need talent, and seriously deep reserves of determination and never-say-die attitude, to succeed.
 The failure rate is extremely high but for those with an unshakeable spirit, a willingness to improve daily and great screenwriting skills, a life of high creative fulfilment and significant commercial rewards can emerge.

 - What did you think of this article?
 Share it, Like it, give it a rating, and let us know your thoughts in the comments box further down…

 - Struggling with a script?
-Story analysis is what we do, all day, every day…check out our range of services for writers & filmmakers here.
+Story analysis is what we do, all day, every day…check out our range of script coverage services for writers and filmmakers.